 Verisign's Role in .net Today

 A registry operator powers domain names.
-Verisign has operated the infrastructure for a portfolio of top-level domains that today include .com, .net, .tv, .edu, .gov, .jobs, .name and .cc, as well as two of the world's 13 Internet root servers And as the registry operator for .net, and other top-level domains, Verisign drives people to where they want to go on the Internet.
+Verisign has operated the infrastructure for a portfolio of top-level domains that today include .com, .net, .tv, .edu, .gov, .name and .cc, as well as two of the world's 13 internet root servers.
+And as the registry operator for .net, and other top-level domains, Verisign drives people to where they want to go on the internet.

-With a current daily average of 152 billion DNS lookups, it is vital that Verisign’s Internet services be operational 100 percent of the time.
+With a current daily average of approximately 238 billion DNS lookups, it is vital that Verisign’s internet services be operational 100 percent of the time.
 To make this possible, we have designed a sophisticated infrastructure to address multiple complex, high-volume, real-time demands.
 This includes diverse hardware, operating systems, middleware and custom applications, power provider and network provider diversity, and a number of other protections.

-With more than 21 years of operating the infrastructure behind numerous top level domains, as well as two of the world's 13 Internet root servers, Verisign continues to operate at the highest level, striving to meet our commitment to bring the innovation required to address the needs of the future, while maintaining the need of today.
+With more than 24 years of operating the infrastructure behind numerous top level domains, as well as two of the world's 13 internet root servers, Verisign continues to operate at the highest level, striving to meet our commitment to bring the innovation required to address the needs of the future, while maintaining the need of today.